 - A Direct Loan borrower who is experiencing a reduction of income can request a Payment Assistance package to see if he/she is eligible for payment assistance or for more assistance than currently received

 - Moratorium assistance for up to 180 days is available for Direct Loan borrowers experiencing financial hardship due, directly or indirectly, to the COVID-19 emergency.
 You can call us and verbally request a payment moratorium.
 Borrowers have the option to cancel the moratorium at any time or request the moratorium be extended up to an additional 180 days.
 At the end of the 1-year time period, these 502 Direct borrowers can request the moratorium be extended up to an additional year making it a total of 2 years.
 However, the borrower must submit a moratorium application and meet eligibility criteria to be granted that last year.

 Guaranteed Loan Program:

-- Residential Appraisal Reports—Existing Dwelling: For purchase and non-streamlined refinance transactions, when an appraiser is unable to complete an interior inspection of an existing dwelling due to concerns associated with the COVID-19 pandemic, an “Exterior-Only Inspection Residential Appraisal Report,” (FHLMC 2055/FNMA 2055) will be accepted.
+- Residential Appraisal Reports – Existing Dwelling: —For purchase and non-streamlined refinance transactions, when an appraiser is unable to complete an interior inspection of an existing dwelling due to concerns associated with the COVID-19 pandemic, an “Exterior-Only Inspection Residential Appraisal Report”, (FHLMC 2055/FNMA 2055) will be accepted.
 In such cases, appraisers are not required to certify that the property meets HUD HB 4000.1 standards.
 The appraisal must be completed in accordance with the Uniform Standards of Professional Practice (USPAP) and the Uniform Appraisal Dataset (UAD).
-This exception is not applicable to existing manufactured housing pilot program, new construction properties or construction-to-permanent loans.
+This exception is not applicable to existing manufactured housing pilot program, new construction properties, or construction to permanent loans.
 As a reminder, appraisals are not required for streamlined and streamlined-assist refinance transactions.